aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/alignment-settings/_index.md

 ##### **Merging Cells**

 Like Microsoft Excel, Aspose.Cells supports merging several cells into one.
 Aspose.Cells provides two approaches to this task.
-One way is to call the [**GetCells()**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/getcells/) collection's [**Merge**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/merge/) method.
-The [**Merge**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/merge/) method takes the following parameters to merge the cells:

-- First row: the first row from where to start merging.
-- First column: the first column from where to start merging.
-- Number of rows: the number of rows to merge.
-- Number of columns: the number of columns to merge.
+**Approach 1 – Using `Cells.Merge`**

 ```cpp
 #include <iostream>